How To Buy A House In Japan As A Foreigner

 Example of registered seals

 Obtaining a hanko is inexpensive.
 I got mine for about 600 yen (less than $5).
-While I used my hanko for my rental apartment agreement, I also needed one when getting a Japanese bank account.
+I used my hanko for my rental apartment agreement, and I also needed one when getting a Japanese bank account.

 After registering your seal, you will receive the registration certificate (印鑑証明書, inkan shomeisho), which is equivalent to a notarized signature.